PARAMOS-Technologies-Limited/vibes/README.md

 ## Overview

 Hovel is a Flask-based API server that provides a complete development environment management system.
-It includes advanced branch management capabilities that allow you to create isolated development environments for different features or experiments.
+It includes advanced branch management capabilities that allow you to create isolated development environments for different features or experiments, with full Docker integration for automatic containerization.

 ## Features

 - **Main API Server**: Flask-based REST API with comprehensive endpoints
 - **Branch Management System**: Create isolated development environments for different features
-- **Docker Integration**: Full Docker support with automatic containerization
+- **Docker Integration**: Full Docker support with automatic containerization and Docker-in-Docker support
 - **Git Integration**: Automatic git branch creation and management
 - **Environment Isolation**: Each branch runs on its own port with complete environment isolation
+- **Automatic Container Management**: Start, stop, and monitor Docker containers for each branch
 - **Web Terminal Interface**: Embeddable terminal for web applications

 ## Quick Start